 Since stress is only a perception — how we feel about something — then so are the symptoms of stress such as anxiety, depression, and apathy.
 This does not imply that we do not feel such things, but rather that they are caused by thought, which is an intangible, immeasurable factor, to which some of us gravitate and others do not.
 Stress is not hanging in the ethers like bacteria or motor exhaust.

 When stressful thoughts persist, they are expressed as physical health imbalances, such as low energy, poor sleep, rashes, headaches, ulcers, digestive issues, hormonal irregularities, difficulty thinking and remaining attentive, and a weakened immune system — to name a few.
 The good news, say experts in psychology, is that by reframing your perception of a stressful event as a learning experience, or even a new challenge, you can avert health problems.
 To aid in that process, it helps to add adaptogenic herbs into your regular routine, including Amla, Guduchi, Ashwagandha, Shweti Musli, Shatavari, and Tulsi.
+Ashwagandha tea, for example, is a delicious seasonal treat that can help soothe stressors.

 Changing Seasons, Changing Health